Agon Mehmeti: Sweden

 In March 2008, Mehmeti was called up to the Sweden U19 team for the first time.
 He made his Sweden U19 debut on 25 March 2008, scoring twice against Slovakia U19.
 Mehmeti went on to make four appearances and scoring two times for the U19 side.

 In May 2009, Mehmeti was called up to the Sweden under-21 team for the first time.
 Three months later on 12 August 2009, he made his Sweden U21 debut, starting a match and played 62 minutes, in a 4–2 win against Denmark U21.
 Mehmeti then scored his first Sweden U21 goal, in a 2–0 win against Montenegro U21 on 4 September 2009.
 A year later, he scored his second Sweden U21 goal, in a 2–1 loss against Israel U21.
 In a follow–up match against Bulgaria U21, Mehmeti set up the only goal of the game.
 Following this, he went on to make eight appearances and scoring two times for the U21 side.

 Albania

 In July 2013, Mehmeti was called up to the Albania squad for their final World Cup qualifying matches.
 On 4 June 2013, he received Albanian citizenship, as did Albania under-21 players Amir Rrahmani, Haxhi Neziraj, Valentin Gjokaj and Herolind Shala.
 Mehmeti was selected by the Albania national head coach Gianni De Biasi for the World Cup qualifying matches against Slovenia and Iceland in September 2013.
 He eventually made his Albania debut on 6 September 2013 against Slovenia, coming on as a 71st-minute substitute, in a 1–0 loss.

+Coaching career

+After the 2022 season, Mehmeti joined Djurgården as a coach to work within their academy.
+When Djurgården head coaches Kim Bergstrand and Thomas Lagerlöf were sacked in October 2024, Mehmeti became assistant coach to Roberth Björknesjö.